apptentive/apptentive-trigger-io/README.md

 The official Apptentive module is available via the [Trigger.io Forge](https://trigger.io/modules/apptentive/).

 *Note: v1.2.5 is the current version.
-Due to a release discrepancy, v1.7 was release.
+Due to a release discrepancy, v1.7 was released prematurely.
 Please ignore 1.7, or upgrade to 1.2.5.*

 ### Configure the Apptentive Module